Shuqba Cave: Wadi Natuf sites

-Recent developments
+UNESCO registration; recent threats

-The area has been added to the 2013 UNESCO "tentative list" for possible designation as a World Heritage Site.
+In 2013, the area was added to UNESCO's tentative list for possible designation as a World Heritage Site.

-The Wadi en-Natuf and Shuqba Cave are currently under threat due to Israeli road building, decay, lack of protection, and extensive garbage dumping.
-The Israeli authorities have built a huge bypass road through the Wadi en-Natuf to connect Israeli settlements.
+The Wadi en-Natuf and Shuqba Cave came since 2000 under threat due to road building, decay, lack of protection, and extensive garbage dumping.
+The Israeli authorities have built a bypass road through Wadi en-Natuf to connect the Israeli settlements of the Modi'in Illit-Nili bloc.
 They have also built an exit ramp from the bypass to allow garbage trucks to dump trash in the valley.
-A wall was also built to separate the cave from the nearby Palestinian village of Shuqba.
+A security wall was also built, which makes access to the cave from the Palestinian side more difficult and from the Israeli side impossible.